VasiliyKolihalov/FatNetLib/docs/2-essentials/10-modules.md

 For example of conflict between modules, imagine this situation:
 Module A and module B register dependency with the same name, and there is no possibility to change the source code of these modules.
-To resolve this conflict, we need to create module C, which find and delete one of these steps.
+To resolve this conflict, you need to create module C, which find and delete one of these steps.

 The correction directive consists of two parts: search and interaction.
 The search area for steps is unlimited, but keep in mind that you can only interact with those steps that have not yet been executed.

-To work with correction steps, we need to use ModuleId and StepId.
+To work with correction steps, you need to use ModuleId and StepId.

 ### ModuleId